How To Can Tomatoes Water Bath Method Water Bath Method

-Canning garden fresh tomatoes from our bumper crop of the Buonpane family’s heirloom pear Italian tomatoes is a 100-year-old tradition we are passing on to our family.
-Canning seasonal tomatoes from your garden or a local farmer’s market is one of the ways to serve your family healthy meals.
+Canning garden-fresh tomatoes from our bumper crop of the Buonpane family’s heirloom pear Italian tomatoes is a 100-year-old tradition we are passing on to our family.
+Using the water bath canning method, preserving your own tomatoes from your garden or a local farmer’s market is a great way to ensure home food preservation and enjoy the taste of summer all year long.

 These simply stewed tomatoes are so versatile and can be used in so many homemade tomato recipes from spaghetti sauce, stuffed green tomatoes, ratatouille, veggie stir fry, or lasagna.